jojothomas1515/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## 7-everybody
 > contains adds execution permission to the owner, the group owner and the other users, to the file hello

+## 8-James_Bond
+> contains command that gives all permission to only others